dijasila/GPAW/doc/summerschools/summerschool18/setuplinmac.rst

 install Jupyter Notebook in your own account (necessary as the visualization will otherwise not work).

 The script will ask you to **set a Jupyter Notebook password.** This will be used to access the notebooks from the browser on your laptop.
-It is a bad idea to type your DTU password into untrusted programs, so you should probably choose a different password - *this is particularly important if you are a DTU student/employee, security of your DTU password is critical!*
+It is a bad idea to type your DTU password into untrusted programs, so you should probably choose a different password - *this is particularly important if you are a DTU student/employee, the security of your DTU password is critical!*

 The script will also copy a selection of draft notebooks to a folder called CAMD2018 in your DTU databar account.